-Alden Meyer is director of strategy and policy for the Union of Concerned Scientists (UCS) and the director of its Washington, DC, office.
-He provides general oversight and strategic guidance for the organization’s advocacy on energy, transportation, agriculture, and arms control issues, and is also the principal advocate for UCS on national and international policy responses to the threat of global climate change.
-In addition, Mr. Meyer works extensively on renewable energy and electricity policy.
+Alden Meyer is director of strategy and policy for the Union of Concerned Scientists and the director of its Washington, DC, office.
+He provides general oversight and strategic guidance for the organization’s advocacy on energy, transportation, agriculture, and arms control issues.
+Mr. Meyer is also the principal advocate for UCS on national and international policy responses to the threat of global climate change.
+In addition, he works extensively on renewable energy and electricity policy.

 Mr. Meyer received his undergraduate degree from Yale in 1975, concentrating in political science and economics.
 He received a master's degree in human resource and organization development from American University in 1990.

-Mr. Meyer lives in Takoma Park, MD, with his wife Connie, daughter Johanna, and two Cavalier King Charles spaniels, Charlie and Chester.
+Mr. Meyer lives in Takoma Park, MD, with his wife Connie and their two puggles.
 When he's away from the office, he enjoys hiking, sailing, singing, and Scrabble.
-He has appeared on ABC, CBS, CNN and NBC, as well as on the Today Show, PR, BBC, and SkyNews.
-He has been quoted in stories on global warming and energy issues in the New York Times, Washington Post, Los Angeles Times, USA Today, and many other U.S. and international news outlets.
+He has appeared on ABC, CBS, CNN and NBC, as well as on the Today Show, BBC, and SkyNews.
+He has been quoted in stories on global warming and energy issues in the Associated Press, Bloomberg News, The New York Times, The Washington Post, Los Angeles Times, USA Today, and many other U.S. and international news outlets.